Quick Guide to Hug Point

 To make the most out of your trip, visit Hug Point State Recreation Site at low tide.

-There is a restroom and small picnic area near the parking lot.
+There’s a restroom and a small picnic area near the parking lot.

 Dogs are welcome at Hug Point State Recreation Site.

 Exploring Hug Point isn’t so much a hike as a walk on the beach.
-There is a set of stairs you’ll need to climb down to reach the beach from the parking area.
+There’s a set of stairs you’ll need to climb down to reach the beach from the parking area.

 Tides and tide tables

 Timing your visit to Hug Point based on the tides is more important than almost anywhere on the Oregon Coast.
-At high tide, you will be able to get to the beach, but a small headland will block access to the north.
-You can still explore the beach to the south, but you’ll miss some of the park’s most interesting features.
+At high tide, you’ll be able to get to the beach, but a small headland will block access to the most interesting features at the north end.
+You can still explore the beach to the south, which is pretty in a way that’s typical of Oregon Coast beaches.

-Visiting at a fairly low tide will allow you to get around the small headland to the north.
+Visiting at a fairly low tide will allow you to get around the first headland to the north.
 On the other side, you’ll find a cove where Fall Creek spills onto the beach as a small, picturesque waterfall.
 In late summer, the Hug Point waterfall dwindles to a trickle.
 You’ll want to take your time exploring the cliffs here.
-Erosion of the sandstone has created intriguing recesses and alcoves.
+Erosion of the sandstone has created intriguing recesses and alcoves around the waterfall.

-There is a second, larger headland on the north end of this cove, which is Hug Point.
+A second, larger headland is on the north end of this cove, which is Hug Point.
 Look for the rock ledge that wraps around its base.
 You can walk around Hug Point on this ledge to Arcadia Beach if you visit at a very low tide.
 When I last visited, the tide was between 1-2 feet, which was not quite low enough to reach the ledge.
 If you see numbers on a tide table around or below zero, you should be good.

 Pay close attention to the tides while you are exploring here.
 People do sometimes get stuck on the wrong side of Hug Point when the tide comes in.
 This tide table is specific to Hug Point State Recreation Site.